codebar/tutorials/js/lesson3/tutorial.md

 https://gist.github.com/ab21d29aa1ea8fbbbb0e.git
 ```

-Move the files under your github page folder, in a  directory colorpicker.
+Move the files under your Github page folder, in a  directory colorpicker.
 Don't forget to commit each task you complete!
 That way it will be easier to retrace your steps if something goes wrong!

 ##Functionality